 Gua Sha (pronounced GwaShah) is an Eastern Medicine scraping technique.
-We apply oil to the skin, then treat the area with a rounded tool.
+I apply oil to the skin, then treat the area with a rounded tool.
 This repetitive scraping action gradually brings up petechiae, tiny pinpricks on the skin which are usually purple or red.
 The procedure is pain-free and the markings usually disappear within 3 – 5 days.
 Scraping is a rather misleading term as nothing is actually removed from the skin.
 The skin is just stimulated to release the petechiae.

 There is a Chinese saying which goes “No free flow: pain; free flow: no pain”.
 Acupuncture moves Blood and Qi but sometimes an extra technique like Gua Sha or Chinese Cupping Therapy is needed.